OllieBoyne/dog-dynamics/README.md

-# dog-dynamics
+# Estimation of Canine Dynamics from Monocular Video
 This repository contains all code used in the project *Estimation of Canine Dynamics from Monocular Video* - a fourth year Master's project.
 This project worked on estimating ground reaction forces and joint forces in dogs from oridinary video.

 ## Layout
 ```
+|--- data - Management and utilisation of produced datasets
 |
 |--- dataset_production - Used for generating all datasets discussed in project/ECCV
 |          |--- unity_management - Used for managing the Unity dog big pack described used in smal_fitter
-|          |--- 3d_optimisation - Experimental scripts (not used in final report) on estimating 3D camera positions from Dataset 2
+|          |--- multicam_optimiser - Experimental scripts (not used in final report) on estimating 3D camera positions from Dataset 2
 |
-|--- data - Management and utilisation of produced datasets
-|
 |--- dynamics - Dynamic & Kinematic processing and calculations
 |
 |--- smal - Experimentation on SMAL Model
 |
+|--- smal_fitter - Separate repo for SMAL/SMBLD fitting to target meshes
+|
 |--- vis - Visualisation scripts & tools
-|
-|--- smal_fitter - Separate repo for SMAL/SMBLD fitting to target meshes
 ```

 ## smal-fitter